'Work with us' county and city leaders implore in issuing 'stay home' order in Guilford County to stem spread of coronavirus

 The order comes a day after the county said it had seen its first “community spread” transmission of the illness and the same day North Carolina reported the first deaths in the state due to COVID-19.

+Guilford joined several other counties and municipalities this week in ordering residents to stay home unless they absolutely need to go out.
+Among those issuing such orders so far are Mecklenburg County, the city of Durham, Pitt County and Madison County.
+Wake County, which includes Raleigh and ranks No. 2 in population behind Mecklenburg, planned to roll out a similar order very soon, said Greg Ford, chairman of the county’s Board of Commissioners.

-The authority to impose the order stems from a March 13 declaration of emergency signed jointly by the leaders of Guilford County, Greensboro, High Point, Gibsonville, Jamestown, Summerfield, Stokesdale, Oak Ridge, Pleasant Garden, Sedalia and Whitsett.
+In Guilford, the authority to impose the “stay-at-home” order stems from a March 13 declaration of emergency signed jointly by the leaders of Guilford County, Greensboro, High Point, Gibsonville, Jamestown, Summerfield, Stokesdale, Oak Ridge, Pleasant Garden, Sedalia and Whitsett.

 At Wednesday’s announcement Phillips, Vaughan and High Point Mayor Jay Wagner said the order followed in-depth discussions with senior Cone Health administrators and was not aimed at creating a “police state.”